-Once the engine warms up, the choke must be placing in the off/open position so the blower continues to run.
+Once the engine warms up, the choke must be placed in the off/open position so the blower continues to run.
 When the choke isn’t adjusted, a Husqvarna will die after you start it.

 Plugged Air Filter Causes a Husqvarna Leaf Blower to Start Then Die

 Another reason why a Husqvarna blower isn’t getting sufficient air and may stop running is from a dirty air filter.
-The air filter is designed to keep dirt and debris from entering carburetor throat causing engine wear and damage.
+The air filter is designed to keep dirt and debris from entering the carburetor’s throat causing engine wear and damage.

 The conditions created when operating a leaf blower are often very dirty which can plug the filter.
 The filter must be kept clean so your leaf blower continues to run without bogging down or quitting due to a lack of air.

 I recommend replacing the air filter annually if you use your blower like the average homeowner and checking it several times throughout the season to clean it.

 If you are using the filter in very dirty conditions, for commercial purposes, or more than the average homeowner, check, clean, and replace the filter more often.